-Australian Paralympic snowboarder Simon Patmore kept clipping seconds off his time with each run in the banked slalom in PyeongChang today to claim bronze – his second medal of the 2018 Paralympic Winter Games.
+Australian Paralympic snowboarder Simon Patmore kept clipping seconds off his time with each run in the men’s banked slalom SB-UL in PyeongChang, South Korea, today (16 March) to claim bronze – his second medal of the 2018 Paralympic Winter Games.

-And in doing so he not only gave himself a 100 per cent record in South Korea – two medals in two events – but doubled the Australian Team’s medal tally from Sochi 2014 to four.
+And in doing so, he not only gave himself a 100 per cent record in South Korea – two medals in two events – but doubled the Australian Team’s medal tally from 2014 to four.
 The Russian collection was two bronze medals.
-The PyeongChang collection currently sits at one gold and three bronze, with two events left on the 2018 program in Para-alpine skiing: the men’s and women’s slalom.
+The PyeongChang collection currently sits at one gold and three bronze, with two events left on the 2018 program in Para-alpine skiing – the men’s and women’s slalom.

 That gold is Patmore’s after a startling six runs in the snowboard cross on Monday.

-“I can’t believe it,” Patmore said of his precious cargo after being ranked world No.6 in the snowboard cross and No.5 in banked slalom before heading to PyeongChang.
+“I can’t believe it,” Patmore said of his precious cargo, after being ranked world No. 6 in the snowboard cross and No. 5 in the banked slalom before heading to PyeongChang.

-“I literally can’t wait to be a week from now and look at my medals and think ‘Oh my god, how did I get these?’,” the 30-year-old from Brisbane said.
+“I literally can’t wait to be a week from now and look at my medals and think, ‘Oh my god, how did I get these?’,” he said.

 “I had no expectations going into banked slalom.
 I definitely did have a little confidence boost after the gold medal.

-Patmore’s teammate in the upper-limb disability category, Sean Pollard, had his best result of the week with a fifth placing today after his ninth in the snowboard cross.
+Patmore’s teammate in the SB-UL class for athletes with an upper limb disability, Sean Pollard, had his best result of the week with a fifth placing today after his ninth in the snowboard cross.

-“I was aiming for a top-eight finish so I’m happy with that today,” he said.
+“I was aiming for a top-eight finish so I’m happy with that today,” Pollard said.

-“There hasn’t really been the time to think about it (his whole week as a first-time Paralympian).
+“There hasn’t really been the time to think about it [his week as a first-time Paralympian].
 I’m sure over the coming weeks I’ll be reflecting on today and the whole experience.
 It’s been a good one.”

-The banked slalom course had 14 turns and was 604 metres in length.
+The banked slalom course had 14 turns and was 604m in length.
 Athletes had only one training run on the course yesterday, and there was no second look at it today before competition began.

 “When it’s icy like that, it’s hard to steer your board around, but it was quick.”

-After the first run, all three Australians secured top-10 placings: Patmore 2nd, Pollard 6th in the SB-UL class for athletes with an upper limb disability, and Ben Tudhope 6th in the SB-LL2 class for athletes with a lower limb disability.
+After the first run, all three Australians secured top-10 placings – Patmore in second, Pollard in sixth, and Ben Tudhope, sixth in the SB-LL2 class for athletes with a lower limb disability.

-After the second, Patmore maintained 2nd, Pollard jumped to 4th, but Tudhope was 0.61sec slower to slip to 7th.
+After the second, Patmore maintained second, Pollard jumped to fourth, and Tudhope slipped to seventh.

-But in the third and final run, both Patmore and Tudhope were faster on the clock, but that didn’t translate into improved placings.
-Patmore took bronze for third behind Mike Minor (USA) and Patrick Mayrhoffer (Austria), while Tudhope finished in 7th position.
+But in the third and final run, both Patmore and Tudhope were faster on the clock.
+That didn’t translate into improved placings, and Patmore took bronze for third behind Mike Minor (USA) and Patrick Mayrhofer (Austria), while Tudhope finished in seventh position.

-Tudhope’s third run was his fastest and he said he looked a message sent to him from NRL star Jonathan Thurston, just before his last run.
-The pair met at the Sports Australia Hall of Fame awards late last year.
+Tudhope’s third run was his fastest, and he said he looked a message sent to him by rugby league star Jonathan Thurston, just before his last run.
+The pair met at the Sport Australia Hall of Fame Awards late last year.

 Both Tudhope and Pollard were extremely proud of Patmore’s results.